phosphoer/tankjs/README.md

 All Components can listen to Entities for events.
 For example, each Entity will dispatch the 'childadded' event when a child is added to it.
 Events can be dispatched immediately, next frame, or after a certain timeout.

 # Building
 Before you can run the sample projects, you'll need to build TankJS.
+Building requires [NodeJS](http://nodejs.org/).
 ```
 $ git clone http://github.com/phosphoer/TankJS.git
 $ cd TankJS